Salted Caramel Apple Slab Pie

 - Combine dry ingredients in the bowl of a food processor and pulse to combine.
 Add shortening and butter.
 Pulse until pea-sized pieces form.

 - Remove dough and separate into two round disks.
-Wrap each in plastic wrap and chill for at least 30 minutes.
+Wrap each in plastic wrap and chill for at least 30 minutes, or place in freezer for 10-15 minutes.

 To prepare caramel

-- Combine sugar and water in a large saucepan (at least 6 quart) over medium-high heat.
-Cook undisturbed about 10-11 minutes until the sugar has turned a deep amber hue.
-(This took me closer to 15 minutes — don’t get caught up on the time, just watch the caramel based on temperature and color.)
+- Combine sugar and water in a large saucepan over medium-high heat.
+Cook undisturbed until the sugar has turned a deep amber hue, about 12-15 minutes — don’t get caught up on the time, just watch the caramel based on temperature and color.

-- Carefully and slowly drizzle in heavy cream while whisking.
-Continue cooking for a few minutes until the caramel is smooth and well combined.
+- Carefully and slowly drizzle in heavy cream while whisking, then cook until caramel is smooth and cream has fully incorporated.

-- Remove the pan from the heat and add salt and butter.
-Whisk until combined.
-Set aside while you prepare the pie.
+- Remove pan from the heat, then add salt and butter.
+Whisk until combined, then set aside.

 To prepare pie filling